Deborah Dorsett, MOT, OTR/L, CEIM

 Michelle works closely with families to support insurance, billing, and medical records needs by making sure that you are kept informed about insurance coverage for occupational therapy services and that claims are submitted correctly on your behalf.

-Emma Rodriguez / Office Assistant / Marketing
+Emma Rodriguez / Nutrition Consultation/ Marketing

 emma@circletherapypeds.com